jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > Ha, some Nopon literally have "???" for their age.
-But Aionios has been around for over 1000 years, and Nopon aren't *that* long-lived, so there are definitely many generations of them going back to the Intersection of two worlds.
+But Aionios has been around for over 1000 years, and not all Nopon are *that* long-lived (presumably not many more than seven of them), so there are definitely many generations of them going back to the Intersection of two worlds.

 > When the people of those worlds were preserved within Origin, it's possible that Nopon were included.
-However, it seems that those people are only restored by the will of Z, and even then it's only the ten-year olds who will ultimately enter the cycle of death and rebirth.
+However, it seems that those people are only restored by the will of Z, and even then it's only the ten-year olds who will ultimately enter the cycle of death and rebirth (or whoever were the first Consuls).

 > So it's likely that Nopon came to Aionios some other way.
 Though it's funny to think they "fell into" Aionios during the Intersection, there's virtually no evidence that anyone survived that ordeal outside of Origin.
-So it's more likely that living Nopon were onboard Origin (as it seems Shulk, Rex, and the Queens were).
+So it's more likely that living Nopon were onboard Origin (as it seems Shulk, Rex, and *maybe* the Queens were?).
 They could very well have served as Origin's maintainers right up to the Intersection.

 ----